guillain/GitLab-CLI-tools/README.md

 # GitLab-CLI-tools

-Used to synchronize your local folder with your GitLab repositories.
+Used to synchronize your local folders with your GitLab projects following your group structure.

 Feature available:
 * download all projects from a group